top of page

 "The remarkable baritone Sean Michael Plumb displayed an instrument notable for its evenness of tone and overwhelming beauty.
 He shaded his genuinely lyric sound with darker, more desperate colors as the narrator grew ever more disillusioned by the caprices of fate."

-Philadelphia Orchestra 2024
+Bachtrack, Carmina Burana, Philadelphia Orchestra

 bottom of page